-Thermostat settings like we mentioned above certainly make a huge difference in heating efficiency.
+Thermostat settings, as we mentioned above, certainly make a huge difference in heating efficiency.
 But so too does the type of thermostat you have.
 Not many homes still have the manual slider thermostat, but if you do, it’s absolutely time for an upgrade.
 These outdated thermostats could be off by a few degrees, meaning your heater can be running longer than it actually needs to be in order to keep you warm enough in your home.

 Even upgrading to a basic digital thermostat will do you good.
 Or you can take it even further by upgrading to a Wi-Fi or Smart thermostat.
 These thermostats can be operated literally from anywhere you have internet access, and can learn from your heating and cooling preferences to adjust accordingly on their own.

 The heat from your furnace can escape out through cracks in your windows or doors throughout the home.
 What does this mean?
 Well, you’re paying for energy that you’re losing right out the front door.
 Some simple caulking can help you with your windows, while weatherstrips can be placed at the bottom and sides of doors to keep drafts out.